-If you want to learn lucid dreaming, I highly recommend taking the Mindful approach and using the Mind Awake app.
+Before jumping into lucid dreaming pills and supplements, if you want to learn lucid dreaming your best bet is to take the Mindful approach and using the Mind Awake app.
 Motivation, understanding, and persistence are the three keys to mastering lucid dreaming.

-However, while the practices in the app are straight forward and easy to understand, it can still be difficult to attain lucidity.
-And because lucid dreaming is such an incredible, life-changing experience, I don’t want people to become discouraged if they are not successful right away.
+However, while the lessons in the app are comprehensive and straight forward, it can still be difficult to master lucid dreaming.
+And because lucid dreaming is such an incredible experience, I don’t want people to be discouraged if they are not successful right away.

 While these lucid dream supplements should be approached with caution, there is anecdotal evidence supporting their efficacy.
 So, if you have learned the practices and you put in the effort, but you’re still not seeing results, you might want to consider these supplements to bolster your practice.